MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/sources/index.md

 Use the **Sources** tool to check that your resources are loaded, and to view, edit, and debug JavaScript, especially JavaScript that's returned from the server.

-Use the Sources tool when you want to see the JavaScript code that is returned from the server, rather than the source code, which might be different.
+Use the Sources tool when you want to view the JavaScript code that is returned from the server, rather than the source code, which might be different.

 Use the Sources tool, rather than a code editor, for fast iterations when you are prototyping JavaScript code and don't want to go through the build process every time.